miklaskarjalainen/SMBAutoSplitter/README.md

 ## Features:
    - Any% Support
-   - Warpless Support
+   - Warpless Support (will do a late splin in 1-2 and 4-2, because that's where any% warpzones are.)
    - Minus World Ending Support!

-## Todo:
-   - On warpzone split after the loading screen ends and not when the pipe is entered.

 ## Contact:
 Discord: Giffi#8427